fascinosum/magento2/README.md

     * check the `flag` table, there should be 2 new flags with the correct order of Blackbox_SmartModule versions
         * blackbox_flag_v_2_0_10
         * blackbox_flag_v_2_1_3
+    * NOTE: Since this is a migration scenario patches do not hold dependencies and the order is recognized by version, however new patches order is recognized by dependencies.
+Patches may have several dependencies, the final structure is a tree that is applied recursively.
+If you see that your patch requires some data from another patch you MUST add the dependency by refering the class name of the patch that your new one depends on.

 5. <h5>Module with converted schema</h5>

     * You can use you the existing state of the project or switch to the branch [i2019-data-patches](https://github.com/fascinosum/magento2/tree/i2019-data-patches)